The grant request raised eyebrows and spoke volumes: community college students in Waterbury needed a food pantry.

 It took many forms, starting with an oversized, commercial refrigerator and nutritious food to fill it for a new, on-campus food pantry.

 Offering privacy, the pantry allows students to “grab and go” healthy meals or groceries.

-Said Gager, “When you see a student trying to decide: do they use their fi aid money to buy a textbook or do they use it to buy food or pay rent so they have a place to stay…That’s not a choice that anybody in this day and age should have to make.”
+Said Gager, “When you see a student trying to decide: do they use their financial aid money to buy a textbook or do they use it to buy food or pay rent so they have a place to stay…That’s not a choice that anybody in this day and age should have to make.”